-First-time biographers: a new prize of $2000, sponsored by the Biographers International Organization (BIO), includes publicity by BIO, and a year’s free membership.
-The winner of the BIO/Hazel Rowley Prize for Best Proposal for a First Biography will be announced at BIO’s fifth annual conference, to be held in Boston May 17, 2014.
+First-time biographers: a prize of $2000, sponsored by the Biographers International Organization (BIO), includes publicity by BIO, and a year’s free membership.
+The next prize winner will be announced in the spring of 2016.
+The winner of the first BIO/Hazel Rowley Prize for Best Proposal for a First Biography was announced at BIO’s fifth annual conference, held in Boston May 17, 2014.
 In addition to the $2000, the prize guarantees a close reading of your proposal by an agent who will bring your project to the attention of editors and publishers who are actively seeking to publish biography.
 BIO is a grassroots organization of writers, educators, publishing experts, readers and others who support the art and craft of biography.
 The deadline for applying is January 31, 2014.

 In an increasingly complex publishing world, the Prize aims to help a first-time biographer of real promise in four ways: through funding (the $2000 prize); by securing a careful reading from at least one established agent; a year’s membership in BIO; and publicity through the BIO website, The Biographers Craft newsletter, etc. The Prize is a way for BIO, a grassroots organization of working biographers, to advance its mission and extend its reach to talented new practitioners.